leo1200/jf1uids/README.md

 ## Installation

-NOTE: The current PyPi version is non up-to-date.
-For now clone the repository and install via
+NOTE: The current PyPi version is not up-to-date.
+For now, please clone (download) the repository and install via

 ```bash
 pip install .
 ```

-An up-to-date PyPi installation will be available soon via
+An up-to-date PyPi installation will soon be available via

 ```bash
 pip install jf1uids